MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/performancetroubleshooting.md

 [!include [banner](../includes/banner.md)]

-This topic describes in detail how you can troubleshoot and mitigate performance issues using the tools available in Microsoft Dynamics Lifecycle Services (LCS).
+This topic describes how you can troubleshoot and mitigate performance issues using the tools available in Microsoft Dynamics Lifecycle Services (LCS).

 # Overview
 Common feedback from customers and partners has been that they are unable to successfully diagnose performance issues using the tools in LCS.
-We have addressed this feedback by creating a more reliable way to collect performance metrics on demand, and enabled customers and partners to execute a pre-defined set of actions that can be used to mitigate issues in a sandbox or production environment.
+We have addressed this feedback by creating a more reliable way to collect performance metrics on demand.
+This enables customers and partners to execute a pre-defined set of actions that can be used to mitigate issues in a sandbox or production environment.
 This feature queries SQL Server directly, so you get query store metrics in near real-time.
-We have also added an audit trail on the action performed so that you can easily go back and determine who performed the action and when it was performed.
+We have also added an audit trail on the action performed so that you can easily determine who performed the action and when it was performed.

 # Details
 All performance tools in LCS are available under the **SQL Insights** tab on the **Environment Monitoring** page for a specific environment.
-Below is a description of the tabs available:
+The following tabs are available:

 - **Live View** - Shows current DTU, executing statements, and blocking statements.
 The current **SQL Now** page that shows performance issues will be replaced with **Live View**.